-- 1 Damaged, in relation to a document other than a smartcard accreditation document, includes destroyed, defaced, mutilated or made illegible. - 2 Damaged, in relation to a smartcard accreditation document- - (a) means- - (i) the document is damaged to an extent that- - (A) any information on the document is impossible or difficult to read without the use of technology; or - (B) a digital photo or a digitised signature on the document is impossible or difficult to recognise without the use of technology; or dishonesty offence means a disqualifying offence involving fraud or dishonesty.
+1 Damaged, in relation to a document other than a smartcard accreditation document, includes destroyed, defaced, mutilated or made illegible.

-- (ii) any information stored electronically on the document is no longer accessible by using the holder's PIN; and - (b) includes destroyed. - 3 However, damaged, in relation to a document, does not include the document being destroyed as required under section 67H(5) or 67Q.
+- 2 Damaged, in relation to a smartcard accreditation document- - (a) means- - (i) the document is damaged to an extent that- - (A)any information on the document is impossible or difficult to read without the use of technology; or - (B)a digital photo or a digitised signature on the document is impossible or difficult to recognise without the use of technology; or - (ii) any information stored electronically on the document is no longer accessible by using the holder's PIN; and - (b) includes destroyed. - 3 However, damaged, in relation to a document, does not include the document being destroyed as required under section 67H(5) or 67Q.